 The skills needed to live life are not hard.
 They save money, save the environment, and make us appreciate what we have because we work a little harder to get it and keep it nice.
 Should something happen that does change our life in a drastic way, we know that we have the skills to not just survive, but also thrive.

-These things I write about are the skills that I have and am acquiring – growing my own food, sewing, knitting, cooking from scratch, maintaining our house and belongings, maintaining our finances, speaking in public and teaching – the list is infinite.
-I learn them from many places – being taught by others, taking classes, from information published to the internet, from family members, and finally by experimentation.
+These things we write about are the skills that we have and are acquiring – growing our own food, sewing, knitting, cooking from scratch, maintaining our house and belongings, maintaining our finances – the list is infinite.
+We learn them from many places – being taught by others, taking classes, from information published to the internet, from family members, and finally by experimentation.

 What skills could you offer if you suddenly had to live in a small group that only relied on each other?
 What to you want or need to learn to be a productive member of any society?